PavelGrigoryevDS/awesome-data-analysis-resources/README.md

 ---

 <a id="sql-databases-tools"></a>

 ### Tools

-A collection of Python libraries and drivers for seamless database access and interaction
+A collection of Python libraries and drivers for seamless database access and interaction.

 - [PyODBC - Access databases via ODBC.](https://github.com/mkleehammer/pyodbc) - Python library for ODBC database access.
 - [SQLAlchemy - ORM and SQL Toolkit for Python.](https://github.com/sqlalchemy/sqlalchemy) - SQL toolkit and ORM for Python.
 - [Psycopg2 - PostgreSQL adapter for Python.](https://github.com/psycopg/psycopg2) - PostgreSQL database adapter.